RobPavey/wikitree-sourcer/docs/readme.md

 Xcode is required to test and run the Safari version of the extension.

-The extension uses manifest version 3 (MV3) for Chrome and manifest version 2 (MV2) for Firefox and Safari.
+The extension uses manifest version 3 (MV3) for all browsers now.

 The [Google Javascript Style Guide](https://google.github.io/styleguide/jsguide.html) is the guide used for formatting/coding standards.